The Side Effects of Antibiotics

 Side Effects of Oral Antibiotics

-Oral antibiotics are taken orally and are absorbed into the bloodstream.
+Oral antibiotics are taken by mouth and are absorbed into the bloodstream.
 With all oral antibiotics, the most common side effect is gastrointestinal distress, such as nausea, vomiting, or diarrhea.

 All oral antibiotics can cause side effects that range from uncomfortable to dangerous.